It’s well known that those who exercise often and like lifting heavy in the gym need to stock up on their protein.

 How do you know what type of protein powder to go for?

-The world of protein can be a difficult one to navigate.
-With lots of jargon and buzzwords flying around.
+The world of protein can be difficult to navigate with lots of jargon and buzzwords flying around.
 It’s not easy to understand what you should be going for any why.
 So, let’s address this too.
 Protein powders are often classed by their source.
 They’re a processed product, meaning the protein has been extracted from something naturally occurring.
 There are loads, but let’s have a look at the most popular three.

 Pea protein is an up and comer.
-Research is pretty limited on it because of its youth but soo far it’s a positive story for facilitating muscle gain.
-It’s vegan and allergy free.
+Research is pretty limited because of its youth, but so far, it’s a positive story for

-When it comes to deciding which to pick, don’t think too much into it.
+When it comes to deciding which to pick, don’t overthink it.
 Unless you have time to read the lengthy research papers.
 Go for soy or pea protein if you’re a vegan.
 If you like a smoother and creamier protein shake, go for whey isolate powder.

 There’s a whole industry around protein products that can offer different textures, flavours, energy content and additional nutrients.
-The Protein Works have a large range of different powders, bars, and other snacks you can use to get your fix.
-Form Nutrition offer a plant-based protein powder that contains a whole host of other important nutrients too.
+The Protein Works have an extensive range of different powders, bars, and other snacks you can use to get your fix.
+Form Nutritionoffer a plant-based protein powder that contains a whole host of other vital nutrients too.
 Their chocolate salted caramel superblend protein is a delicious choice.
-PHD’s diet whey protein powder is a winner for smoothies as it thickens up well and there’s loads of different flavours to choose from.
+PHD’s diet whey protein powder is a winner for smoothies as it thickens up nicely, and there are loads of different flavours to choose from.